-File format standard: Word files are saved in RTF (Rich Text Format).
+File format standard: Word files are saved in DOC format.
 Why?

-- Almost every word processor can open RTF. - Avoids problems with version control.
-An earlier version of Microsoft Word can't open a file that was created with a newer version of Word, but RTF format bypasses this problem. - RTF preserves most formatting attributes, such as bold, italics, fonts, tabs. - Files saved in RTF format cannot carry viruses, because RTF doesn't support macros or executables, like DOC and many other formats.
+- Almost every word processor can open DOC. - Avoids problems with version control.
+An earlier version of Microsoft Word can't open a file that was created with a newer version of Word in DOCX, but DOC format bypasses this problem. - DOC preserves most formatting attributes, such as bold, italics, fonts, tabs. - To read DOCX documents many users of MS Office 2003 and before require an additional add on.
+Furthermore other document writing software that may be MS Office compatible may not be able to read the DOCX format natively and may not have equivalent add on compatibility options.